 The later blocks add more detailed analysis of poetry and its very influential reception in medieval and Renaissance poetry and visual art.
 In the final block, philosophy is added to the range of sources to be studied and analysed.

-The course makes use of a DVD-ROM relevant to each of the blocks to present audio discussions by experts of key issues raised in the written material.
+The module makes use of a DVD-ROM relevant to each of the blocks to present audio discussions by experts of key issues raised in the written material.
 The DVD-ROM also illustrates key sites and architectural features, as well as images depicting mythical subjects.

 ICT is also used to give access to the range of specialist websites that comprise works of reference and scholarship in the field, as well as more general works of reference (e.g. Wikipedia).

 In a short Introduction, we ask basic questions like ‘What is myth?’, and ‘Why Greek and Roman myth?’
-There are sections on ‘catch-up’ reading for those unfamiliar with classical antiquity, learning outcomes and the basic structure of the course.
+There are sections on ‘catch-up’ reading for those unfamiliar with classical antiquity, learning outcomes and the basic structure of the module.
 This leads to a ‘taster’ that introduces you to the mythical narrative of the Roman poet Ovid, and how the famous myth of the Fall of Icarus is represented in Renaissance and modern art and poetry.